MateusGheorghe/MateusGheorghe/README.md

 Hello!
 My name is Mateus Gheorghe de Castro Ribeiro.
 I am a Brazilian mechanical engineer ⚙️ heading for a doctoral degree at Stanford University🌲 in the Fall of 2022 👨‍🔬.
-Nice to have you here on my website 😀

 My passion is to leverage artificial intelligence and engineering to contribute to a better world via research 🌎👨‍💻💡